hamarituc/gentoo-overlay/README.md

 > libpostal is a C library for parsing/normalizing street addresses around the
 > world using statistical NLP and open data.

-### net-wireless/proxmark3

-Proxmark3 is a RFID/NFC reader, writer, sniffer and emulator.

-Acknowledgement: The ebuild is based on the [Pentoo](https://www.pentoo.ch/) Project.

 ### net-wireless/qflipper

 Citing https://docs.flipperzero.one/qflipper: